eea/plone5-fullstack-skeleton/README.md

 ### Troubleshooting

-- `Bind for 0.0.0.0:8888 failed: port is already allocated`: you need to use another port for binding, see `.env`
+- `Bind for 0.0.0.0:8888 failed: port is already allocated`: you need to use another port for binding, see the `.env` file
 - `sh: 1: razzle: not found` when trying to run `make start-volto`: you're probably started mapping the frontend folder to container, so you need to do:

 ```